manideepmamindlapally/manideepmamindlapally.github.io/index.md

 My name is Manideep Mamindlapally.
 I am currently a final year dual-degree (5 yr.
 Bachelors + Masters) student at **Indian Institute of Technology Kharagpur**, India.
 My research interests are broadly in theoretical computer science.
 More specifically I have been interested and am doing a fair bit of research in
 -	Information Theory
+-	Quantum Information Theory
 -	Cryptography
--	Quantum Information Theory

 while working on different projects with [_Prof.
 Andreas Winter_](https://www.icrea.cat/Web/ScientificStaff/andreas-winter-556), [_Prof.
 Ligong Wang_](https://perso-etis.ensea.fr/ligong.wang/) and [_Prof.
 Amitalok J Budkuley_](http://www.facweb.iitkgp.ac.in/~amitalok/index.html).
 Check out more on the [Research](research) tab.
-I have also been reading up and am looking to explore
+I have also been reading up and am interested in exploring
 - Computational Complexity
 - Quantum Computation